… or do it till it’s done 😉

 From the electrical point of view, it is not a problem since this area connects ground planes on both sides of PCB and there are still a lot of additional vias nearby that serve the same purpose.
 However, if that corrosion spreads further, it might start to be a problem.
 That’s why I scraped it off, sanded with grit 400 sandpaper, and covered it with rosin dissolved in IPA.

 The second problem was with Character ROM.
-I’ve seen this kind of errors in past so I instantly knew that it is caused either by faulty IC (not likely in my case) or broken traces/contacts.
+I’ve seen this kind of error in the past so I instantly knew that it is caused either by faulty IC (not likely in my case) or broken traces/contacts.
 A closer look revealed that someone desoldered this chip in the past.
 I did my best to desolder it carefully, however, it still looked quite hopeless.

-To fix missing VIAs I’ve simply scraped off a bit of solder mask and soldered a piece of wire through damaged VIA.
+To fix missing VIAs I’ve simply scraped off a bit of solder mask and soldered a piece of wire through the damaged VIA.
 Unfortunately, I forgot to take a photo of this repair.

-Broken trace was fixed in a similar way but this time, I’ve soldered it to a remaining trace and directly to IC pin.
-Maybe not best-looking repair but it proved to work like a charm. :>
+The broken trace was fixed in a similar way but this time, I soldered it to a remaining trace and directly to the IC pin.
+Maybe not the best-looking repair but it proved to work like a charm. :>

 JiffyDOS is an awesome piece of software that is programmed directly onto ROM chips that replace the Kernal ROM chip.
 That is why I needed to install sockets in the first place.

 SST27SFxxx series is a nearly perfect replacement for the original 251913-01 chip.
 Using flash ROM is very convenient.
 You can simply flash it and in the case of an error easily repeat a process without using a UV lamp to reset a chip.

 Here is an original IC

 All six motherboards that I have are pretty much identical.
-All of them has a 251913-01 chip which stores 8kB basic + 8kB kernal, so there are 16kB of data that has to be written on a destination flash ROM.
+All of them have a 251913-01 chip which stores 8kB basic + 8kB kernal, so there are 16kB of data that has to be written on a destination flash ROM.
 JiffyDOS comes as an 8kB bin image so that part is sorted.
 However, 8kB of basic is also needed to get a complete 16kB bin image.